-Figure 2-5: Architecture Landscape Interactions (View from Tier N)
+Figure 2-5: Architecture Landscape Interactions (View from Level N)

-- Interactions occur between architecture landscapes when multi-tier architecting activities are in place in an enterprise (See Figure 2-3 with the example of enterprise, domains, programmes and projects tiers).
+- Interactions occur between architecture landscapes when multi-level architecting activities are in place in an enterprise (See Figure 2-3 with the example of enterprise, domains, programmes and projects levelss).
 Architecture landscapes are complementary structures.
-Considering the interaction from one tier point of view: - the architecture landscape exposes usable or mandatory data (references and architectures) for the other tiers, and - the architecture landscape uses and profiles data elaborated by the other tiers.
+Considering the interaction from one levels point of view: - the architecture landscape exposes usable or mandatory data (references and architectures) for the other levels, and - the architecture landscape uses and profiles data elaborated by the other levels.